Integrate Morpheus AI with OpenCode

 - Browser-optimized responses

-If you prefer a simpler setup with just essential models:opencode.json
+If you prefer a simpler setup with just one model to start:opencode.json

 Adding Morpheus AI Credentials